-Jordan Reed carried his record-breaking ways into the postseason on Sunday vs. the Packers, earning this week's Bridgestone Performace Player of the Week honors.
+Jordan Reed showed exactly how valuable he is to the Redskins' offense Sunday vs. the Buccaneers, catching 11 passes for 72 yards and two touchdowns, including the eventual game-clinching score, earning this week's Bridgestone Performace Player of the Week honors.

 Jordan Reed's return from a concussion couldn't have come at a better time for the Washington Redskins.

 ](http://www.bridgestonetire.com/)After missing Washington's Week 5 and 6 games against the Atlanta Falcons and the New York Jets -- both losses for the burgundy and gold -- Reed gained medical clearance late last week and became an immediate factor for the Redskins' offense on Sunday against the Tampa Bay Buccaneers.